Master of Science in Computer and Information Science (General)

 The MCIS program will provide a solid foundation in computer systems and software, and instill project/team management skills.
 Possible career options include: software developer, database administrator, information technology manager, data analyst, security/privacy analyst, or pursuing doctoral studies.

 Students should have a bachelor’s degree in computer science or a related field.
-Students with a bachelor’s degree in other areas will be considered, but will require to complete MCIS 5023 Computer Science Fundamentals: Concepts and MCIS 5033 Computer Science Fundamentals: Programming prerequisite courses.
+Students with a bachelor’s degree in other areas will be considered but will be REQUIRED to complete to MCIS5023 and MCIS5033 as prerequisites.
 No credit is awarded towards the MCIS degree for the completion of these prerequisite courses.